9cvele3/docker-pxe/README.md

+# Dockerized PXE with Rocky Linux 8

+This is a fork of https://github.com/ferrarimarco/docker-pxe that serves rocky linux 8 image.

+Run it with: `make run`

+If you want to test it, you can use an empty VM in VirtualBox with bridged network.

+You should change the ip of the server in Dockerfile and tftpboot/pxelinux.cfg/additional_menu_entries.

 # Dockerized PXE

 A Docker image serving as a standalone [PXE](https://en.wikipedia.org/wiki/Preboot_Execution_Environment) (running dnsmasq).
 This server can be placed in an existing network infrastructure with an already configured DHCP server or in a network without any DHCP server.